vdbrink/vdbrink.github.io/elgato_stream_deck/index.md

 title: "Elgato Stream Deck for a software developer"
 description: "How to use an Elgato Stream Deck as a software developer"
 category: Projects
-tags: [ Elgato, Stream Deck, software, developer, shortcuts, actions, scripts, keypad ]
+tags: [ Elgato, Stream Deck, software, developer, actions, scripts, keypad]
 #image:
 ---